 Presentation of these costs does not guarantee future NPS funding.
 Project funding would not come all at once; it would likely take many years to secure and may be provided by partners, donations, or other federal sources.
 Although the National Park Service hopes to secure this funding, the park may not receive enough funding to achieve all desired conditions within the time frame of this general management plan (the next 20 or more years).
 See appendix D for a discussion of implementation phasing.

-Rulemaking.
-The National Park Service can close areas or otherwise regulate specific uses through special regulations published at 36 CFR when necessary for safety or resource protection.
-Several use restrictions proposed under this alternative would require rulemaking (includes Special Regulations under 36 CFR or changes to the Superintendent's Compendium with a public involvement component).
-Implementing the pole/troll and pole/troll/idle zones and identifying designated airboat routes in the East Everglades Addition would restrict uses of these areas and so would require special regulations and/or changes to the Superintendent's Compendium under sections 1.5 and 3.8(b)(2) of 36 CFR.
-Details associated with airboat routes and aspects of concession operations would be identified in concessions contracts, operation and maintenance plans, and associated documents.
+Special Regulations.
+The National Park Service can close areas or otherwise regulate specific uses through special regulations published in the Code of Federal Regulations 36 (36 CFR) when necessary for safety or resource protection.
+Several use restrictions proposed under this alternative would require special regulations.
+Implementing the pole/troll zones and identifying designated airboat routes in the East Everglades Addition would restrict uses of these areas and so would require special regulations under sections 1.5 and 3.8(b)(2) of 36 CFR.
+Closure of Little Madeira and Joe bays and other special protection zones would be made permanent with a special regulation.